DaLawnChair/personal-notes/ML/Evaluations Metrics.md

 ROC
 * reciever operator characteristic
-* calculates TPR and FPR at thresholds, a
+* calculates TPR and FPR at thresholds
 AUC-ROC:
 * area under the ROC curve
 * represents the probability that the model, if given a randomly chosen positive and negative example, will rank the positive higher than the negative